januscod/Janus-Code-Wallet/README.md

 ## Disclosing Security Vulnerabilities

-If you discover a security vulnerability within this application, please send an e-mail to hi@airgap.it.
+If you discover a security vulnerability within this application, please send an e-mail to help@janusco.de.
 All security vulnerabilities will be promptly addressed.

 ## Related Projects